All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If you get insurance through your employer, you have more options than you might realize for getting Wegovy covered.

-Open Enrollment Optimization
+Open Enrollment Improvement

 During open enrollment, review all available plan tiers carefully.
 Higher-premium plans often have broader formularies that include GLP-1 medications.
 Calculate the total annual cost including premiums, deductibles, and the expected out-of-pocket cost for Wegovy.
 In many cases, upgrading to a more expensive plan actually saves money if it covers your medication. $1,300-$1,400/mo (brand)